COVID-19 Update: Travel to the United States on Expired U.S. Passports

 Customers applying with either the DS-11 form or the DS-82 form at a U.S. embassy or consulate abroad pay two separate fees: an application fee to the U.S. Department of State and the execution fee to the Passport Acceptance Facility (such as a post office in the United States or a U.S. embassy or consulate abroad).
 The Passport Security Surcharge is a component of the passport application fee.
 Accordingly, the total passport fee for such applicants will increase by $20 in total.
 The Department of State published a Final Rule confirming this fee change on October 28, 2021.
 For questions, please contact us at OuagaACS@state.gov.

 Important Information about U.S. Passports

 Passport services are available in the Consular Section of the U.S. Embassy in Ouagadougou by appointment only.
-Please review our checklist (PDF 392 KB) to make sure that you have all the required documentation for your passport application at the Embassy.
+Please review the following instructions to make sure that you have all the required documentation for your passport application at the Embassy.

-U.S. citizens must hold a valid U.S. passport to travel from Burkina Faso to the United States.
+Normally, U.S. citizens must hold a valid U.S. passport to travel from Burkina Faso to the United States.
 Please refer to our notifications above and on our COVID-19 information page for travel guidance related to COVID-19.